Golap Borbora: Early life

 He was born in Golaghat and had his early schooling in Tinsukia and then studied at the University of Calcutta.
 His parents were Komol Borbora (an executive officer from Indian Oil Corporation Limited, Digboi) and Puniyaprova Borbora.
 His father later left his job due to official issues (a long strike in the company).
 He had ten siblings, one of whom was Renu Saikia, who later became famous as a prolific actress in the Assamese film industry.

 Personal Background

 He was a non-smoker but a "paan and chai addict".
-He is survived by four sons,including noted advocate Arup Borbora.
+He is survived by his sons including Pankaj Borbora who is associated with the Bharatiya Janata Party.

 Political career

 Borbora was a follower of Ram Manohar Lohia and Jai Prakash Narayan and was imprisoned several times during the freedom movement.
 He had been an active trade unionist from the early days of his political career.
 He led peasant movements, trade union movements, and went to jail many times.
 He had been imprisoned nine times in different parts of India since Independence and the last time he was jailed was for 19 months during Emergency.
 He headed Janata Party Government from March 12, 1978 to September 4, 1979.
 He succeeded Sarat Chandra Sinha as Chief Minister.